ariel-frischer/py-opencommmit/docs/python-cli-migration-plan.md

 # Python CLI Migration Plan

+## Smart File Filtering Feature

+The new Python CLI includes a smart file filtering system to improve LLM token efficiency and performance when generating commit messages.
+Key implementation details:

+1. **Default Patterns**: A comprehensive set of default patterns to exclude common binary, generated, and lock files
+2. **Size Thresholds**: Files larger than 1MB are automatically filtered from LLM processing
+3. **Custom Ignore Support**: Support for user-defined `.opencommitignore` files in the repository root
+4. **Seamless Integration**: Files are filtered from LLM processing but still included in the actual git commit

+### Implementation Notes

+- Implemented in `src/python/utils/git.py` using standard Python libraries
+- Uses `fnmatch` for glob pattern matching and handling directory wildcards
+- Tests in `tests/python/test_file_filtering.py` cover pattern matching, ignore file parsing, and file filtering logic
+- Documentation added to README.md with usage examples and explanations

 Your job is to create a mirror python repository in src/python that does most things this repository does.
 Do not remove any original js or ts files.
 For now we will just be editing python code in src/python/ directory.
 We have some work already converted but not all lets make sure the basics are working first.